stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 > *Connecting to Microsoft SQL Server*: [Microsoft recommend that you use the ODBC adapter for SQL Server](https://docs.microsoft.com/en-us/sql/connect/python/python-driver-for-sql-server).

 The Django Web framework includes an Object-Relational Mapper (ORM).
-For other applications use either [Records](https://pypi.python.org/pypi/records/), or [SQLAlchemy](http://www.sqlalchemy.org/).
-Records provides a simple interface for SQL queries.
-SQLAlchemy has become the standard Python library for database programming, and is probably one of the best database toolkit libraries available for any programming language.
+For other applications, use [SQLAlchemy](http://www.sqlalchemy.org/), which has become the standard Python library for database programming.
 You may use the declarative portion of SQLAlchemy like a standard ORM, but it has many more capabilities.
+[Records](https://pypi.python.org/pypi/records/) provides a simple programming interface and command-line tool for SQLAlchemy.

 # Graphical Desktop Applications #